blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 Basically they are either of the main coffee types with flavour variations (except for the Nitrogen infusion I found, in the Nitro variants).

-Also some names are Spanish (eg. "Con Panna" means "with cream).
+Also some names are Spanish (e.g. "Con Panna" means "with cream").
 ### Frappuccino (Blended Beverages)
 They are Coffee or cream base drinks, blended with ice and syrups, topped with whipped cream and/or spices.